Smoothed Graph Contrastive Learning via Seamless Proximity Integration: Experimental setup

 In all experiments, we follow the linear evaluation scheme outlined in \cite{veličković2018deep}.
 Initially, we start by training the '2-layer' GCN encoders using the proposed SGCL framework in an unsupervised manner.
 The training process consists of 200 iterations, and we utilize the Adam optimizer with a learning rate of $1e-3$.
 Subsequently, the obtained embeddings are used to perform node or graph classification on a downstream task, employing a $l_2-$ regularized logistic regression classifier.
 The mean classification accuracy, along with the standard deviation, is then reported on the test nodes after conducting 5000 training runs.

 In the mini-batch scenario of the node classification task, we employ a random-walk batch generation approach to create subgraphs from the input graph.
-We then conduct node classification for a downstream task, with a split ratio of 0.1/0.1/0.8 for train/validation/test.
-In both graph classification and the full-batch scenario of node classification, we follow the widely adopted data split used in self-supervised learning, as outlined in the Open Graph Benchmark.
+We set the batch size to 2000 with a random walk length of 4 and 3 starting root nodes for all benchmark datasets.
+However, for the ogbn-products benchmark, we use a batch size of 500 with a random walk length of 20.